HaloITSM Guides

 Documentation to assist with the setup and configuration of the HaloITSM platform

-Microsoft Entra ID (Formerly: Azure Active Directory) Integration
+Microsoft Entra ID Integration (Formerly: Azure Active Directory)

 This integration enables you to generate Users and/or Agents directly from your Azure Active Directory User list, and subsequently enables single sign-on with Azure.
 To start this process, you must register a new application in Azure.
 You have the option to create a distinct application for both the import and single sign-on if desired.